VijayAkashV/portfolio/README.md

 - **Contact Form**: Fill out the contact form to send a message.
 Ensure all fields are completed correctly as per the validation rules.
 - **View Projects**: Check the projects section to see detailed descriptions and links to individual projects.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit pull requests for any improvements or new features.
-Make sure to follow the established code style and structure.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify this README file to better fit your specific project needs and preferences.